openintegrationhub/openintegrationhub.github.io/docs/5 - Services/DataHub.md

 <!-- 2 sentences: what does it do and how -->

-The Data Hub is responsible for storing, retrieving and updating data, primary meta data but can also store and process other data in a customizable content field.
+The Data Hub is responsible for storing, retrieving and updating data, primary metadata but can also store and process other data in a customizable content field.
 It functions as the central data storage within the Open Integration Hub.

 The stored data therefore includes the OIHDataRecord and the ApplicationDataRecord.